 10 October is World Mental Health Day

 Psychological support is a vital part of MS care but it’s difficult to access in many countries around the world.
-The recent clinical management findings of the Atlas of MS makes the scale of the problem clear, showing that therapies to treat mood symptoms such as depression are only available in 69% of countries worldwide.
+The clinical management findings of the Atlas of MS makes the scale of the problem clear, showing that therapies to treat mood symptoms such as depression are only available in 69% of countries worldwide.
+The theme of World Mental Health Day 2023 is ‘Mental health is a universal human right’.
+Everyone has a right to mental health care, and people with MS are no exception.

 Mental health and mood-related symptoms of MS are often overlooked despite affecting quality of life.
-We have collected resources from our members across the globe to support your mental health journey with MS. Read on for articles, booklets and videos on understanding and managing mental health with MS.
+The global MSIF movement have created fantastic resources to support people with MS through emotional changes and mental health challenges.
+We have collected resources, in a variety of languages, from our members to support your mental health journey with MS. Read on for articles, booklets and videos on understanding and managing mental health with MS.

 Mood changes and emotions in MS

-The MSIF movement have produced a lot of quality information resources to educate people about mood changes and cognition in MS. Hear about a loved one’s perspective with the National MS Society (NMSS), get the headlines about MS and depression with MS Australia’s quick factsheet, or dig in to expressing your feelings and understanding your emotions with an article from Ligue Française contre la Sclérose En Plaques.
-Discover this and learn much more about MS and your emotions in the selection of resources below:
+The MSIF movement have produced a lot of quality information resources to educate people about mood changes in MS. Hear from a loved one’s perspective with the National MS Society USA, dive into the psychological aspects of MS with an expert from the Sociedade Portuguesa de Esclerose Múltipla, get the headlines on the psychological impact of MS with factsheets from the Schweizerische Multiple Sklerose Gesellschaft, or dig deep into expressing your feelings and understanding your emotions with the Ligue Française contre la Sclérose En Plaques.
+Discover these resources and learn much more about MS and your emotions with the selection of resources below:

 Low self-esteem